-Horses with persistent corneal ulcers may benefit from a technique called “diamond burr debridement,” according to a new study from the New Bolton Center at the University of Pennsylvania School of Veterinary Medicine.
+Horses with persistent corneal ulcers may benefit from a technique called “diamond burr debridement,” according to a study from the New Bolton Center at the University of Pennsylvania School of Veterinary Medicine.

 In diamond burr debridement (DBD), the surface of the numbed cornea is gently polished with a diamond-tipped drill bit to remove dead and loose tissue.
 DBD has been used to treat corneal lesions in people since the 1980s, and the procedure is also used in dogs.

 Click here to learn how to recognize the subtle signs of eye trouble.

 The researchers reviewed the records of 60 horses treated for nonhealing ulcers associated with immune-mediated inflammation, trauma from eyelid sutures or other ocular problems.
 Twenty-four of the horses had been admitted to the New Bolton Center Animal Hospital; the others received treatment at Equine Eye Care in Wellington, Florida; Surgi-Care Center for Horses in Brandon, Florida; or Equine Veterinary Vision in Alexandria, Virginia.The researchers found that 92 percent of the corneal ulcers healed within an average of 15 days after DBD.
 Based on these findings, they conclude that the procedure “may be an effective treatment for nonhealing corneal ulcers in horses.”